2nd Place at Telluride Bluegrass Band Competition!

 Heart-Forward Dreamgrass:

 Like the music they play, Big Love Car Wash is full of dichotomies: whimsical yet serious, fanciful yet pragmatic, filled with lofty dreams yet grounded in reality.
+They call it "heart forward dreamgrass".

 Embarking on their first national tour in the summer of 2025, the band rose to new heights, securing 2nd place in the prestigious Telluride Bluegrass Band Competition, which has been a spring board for bands such as The Chicks, Greensky Bluegrass, and The Fretliners.

 Even the band’s name is a verbal reference to something like a group hug.
 The phrase came from the late Yonder Mountain String Band frontman and jamgrass luminary Jeff Austin.
-Austin once proclaimed that the vibe he received from a connected audience felt like moving through “a big love car wash.”
+Austin once proclaimed that the vibe he received from a connected audience felt like moving through “a big love car wash.